HenriSchulte-MS/FlightBookingWithAIAgents/README.md

 ### Setting up your environment
 1. Clone this repo to your machine.
 1. Create a Python virtual environment and activate it.
-1. Install the libraries listed in [requirements.txt](app/requirements.txt). `Semantic Kernel 0.3.14.dev` does not currently support `openai 1.0`, so you might see dependency conflicts.
-Force the installations of the exact versions mentioned.
+1. Install the libraries listed in [requirements.txt](app/requirements.txt).
 1. Rename the [.env.example](/app/.env.example) file to `.env`.
 You will populate it in the next section.

 ### Setting up your Azure resources